The Money Transmitter License in the United States: Regulatory Overview

 • Appointment of a compliance officer

-• SAR/CTR monitoring, OFAC compliance
+• SAR/CTR monitoring, Office of Foreign Assets Control (OFAC) compliance

 • Biennial renewal and agent list maintenance (if applicable)